silverorange/amqp-pdf-to-text/README.md

-gearman-pdf-to-text
+AMQP PDF to Text
 ===================

-Gearman worker to convert PDF to plain-text
+AMQP worker to convert PDF to plain-text